HandeHuang/3D-Solar-System-Model/README.md

 This work is done during Spring 2022 in PHY 321: Classical Mechanics at MSU with the awesome Professor Moten Hjorth-Jensen.
-Midterm questions are intentionally hidden.
+Used real-time date (real-time back in 2022) from NASA.
-The 3D Solar System Model serves as one question in the second midterm of the course.
+The 3D Solar System Model serves as one question in the second midterm of the course; midterm questions are intentionally hidden.
 The code was written entirely by myself.
 Below is a quick look at the final result.